 I’ve found that leaving the lid loose on the bottle whilst the chlorine tablets are working will release some of the gas produced and reduce the slightly chlorinated taste.

 Whilst independent research and testing that I found suggests they are good at killing protozoa, bacteria and viruses.
-When I started looking at the user reviews of the products out there, it seemed they probably wouldn’t be cut out for a year away as they often break or don’t last very long.
+When I started looking at the user reviews of the products out there, it seemed they probably wouldn’t be cut out for long term travelling as they often break or don’t last very long.
 Boooo!

 The Magic Of UV Light Devices